axioned/checklist/checklists/daily-crm-reporting-checklist.md

 ---
-title: Daily CRM Reporting Checklist
+title: Daily Priorities
 category: General
 date: "2020-03-12"
-tags: ['worklog', 'time-management']
+tags: ['priorities', 'time-management', 'assignment']
 description: We request the worklog from the team at the end of every day.
 So that, we can follow our performance (man/day) in each project and we call it "CRM".
 Follow the steps for the perfect CRM sharing!
 ---